undecaf/typo3-dev/README.md

 [`podman-pod-typo3-postgresql.sh`](https://raw.githubusercontent.com/undecaf/typo3-dev/master/podman-pod-typo3-postgresql.sh)
 create a
 [pod](https://developers.redhat.com/blog/2019/01/15/podman-managing-containers-pods/)
-named `typo3-pod` which contains the TYPO3 and the database container.
+named `typo3-pod` which contains the TYPO3 and the database containers.
 This pod can be managed as a unit:

 ```bash